statgen/pheweb/README.md

 That command should either open a browser to your new PheWeb, or it should give you a URL that you can open in your browser to access your new PheWeb.
 If it doesn't, follow the directions for [hosting a PheWeb and accessing it from your browser](etc/detailed-webserver-instructions.md#hosting-a-pheweb-and-accessing-it-from-your-browser).

+### More options:

 To run pheweb through systemd, see sample file [here](etc/pheweb.service).
 To use Apache2 or Nginx, see instructions [here](etc/detailed-webserver-instructions.md#using-apache2-or-nginx).
 To require login via OAuth, see instructions [here](etc/detailed-webserver-instructions.md#using-oauth).
 To track page views with Google Analytics, see instructions [here](etc/detailed-webserver-instructions.md#using-google-analytics).
 To reduce storage use, see instructions [here](etc/detailed-webserver-instructions.md#reducing-storage-use).
 To customize page contents, see instructions [here](etc/detailed-webserver-instructions.md#customizing-page-contents).

+PheWeb can display phenotype correlations generated by [another tool](https://github.com/statgen/pheweb-rg-pipeline).
+To use this feature, set `show_correlations = True`  in `config.py` and place the output of the rg pipeline as `pheno-correlations.txt` in the same folder as `pheno-list.json`.